DanielU987/Vite-React-TypeScript/README.md

 - Create: Users can add new contacts by providing their name, email, and phone number.
 - Read: The app displays a list of contacts and allows users to view individual contact details.
-- Update: Users can edit contact information such as name, email, and phone number and save the changes.
+- Update: Users can edit contact information such as name, surname, and phone number and save the changes.
 - Delete: Users can remove contacts from the list.

 ## Prerequisites